Protest signs return in fight against Progress

 Collectively, the majority of the businesses on Progress Street, Nathan Road, Fowler Road and also on Hallam Valley Road – where there is a temporary detour – oppose the project.

-Among the opposition is Australia Post, located on Nathan Road, which has continuously raised their concerns with the Level Crossing Removal Project (LXRP).
+Australia Post, located on Nathan Road, has continuously raised their concerns with the Level Crossing Removal Project (LXRP).

 “The Hallam Valley Road detour is used by Australia Post trucks, vans and cars.
 We are monitoring this arrangement closely and our drivers have not reported any notable issues or delays.